sammanthp007/Into-the-Packets/README.md

       search for systems allowing password authentication and root access
 * Challenges
     * Why is key authentication preferred to passwords?
+    Both keys and passwords have their pros and cons.
+The reason that "howtos" and the like advise using the SSH key is that they find their cons less worrisome than passwords' cons.

+    SSH keys are long and complex, far more than any password could be.
+But as you state, they don't have expiry, and they sit on disk where they can be stolen from.
+On the other hand, they don't get transmitted to the remote system (except key forwarding, natch) which passwords need to be.

+    Passwords are generally, predictably, unavoidably weak.
+While it is possible to have strong passwords, time and again it has been shown that people will use weak passwords and have poor password practices... short, simple, word-based, simple patterns ("p@ssw0rd!"), write them down, use them on multiple sites, base them on their phone number, their children's birthdate, their own name.
+You point out that keys don't expire, but why do passwords expire?
+To ensure that a brute-force attack is less likely to crack a password before it's been replaced.
+Not an issue that impacts keys.

+    And, bad passwords aside, even "good" passwords are vulnerable to brute-force (online or offline) under the right conditions.
+They have to get transmitted to the other system, or to any other place that the user can be fooled into sending them by mistake.

+    The balance of evidence strongly suggests that passwords are weaker and keys are stronger.
     * What is the syntax for copying a file from a local folder to a remote one?
+    > `scp -r user@your.server.example.com:/path/to/foo /home/user/Desktop/`

 ## Milestone 1: Security-Flavored Net Tools
 The following tools are a bit more obscure or specialized, so we'll review some